Broaden Your Horizons through Global Studies at SMCC

 Study Abroad/Global Classroom

 Global Classroom courses are credit-bearing, semester-long classes with a short-term field experience, usually an international travel experience, that are offered in a variety of different academic subject areas.
-To find out what courses are currently offered, contact the Global Studies Center.
+For more information, contact the Global Studies Center at globalstudiescenter@smccME.edu.

 George Mitchell Peace Exchange Program